Shivanimurukannaiah/Netflix-Data-Analysis/README.md

 - Make modifications and submit a Pull Request
 - Share insights or suggest new features

----

-## 📢 Connect with Me
-If you have any questions or suggestions, feel free to connect:
-📧 Email: [Your Email]
-💼 LinkedIn: [Your LinkedIn Profile]
-📂 GitHub: [Your GitHub Profile]

----

 ### ⭐ If you liked this project, consider giving it a **star** on GitHub! ⭐